teosibileau/3dcarrousel/README.md

 ## Dependencies

 If you crave for automatic timed transitions you will need to load the awesome jQuery Timers plugin (http://archive.plugins.jquery.com/project/timers).
-There's a copy included
+There's a copy included to ease setup.

 ## How to use